9elements/aygabtu/README.md

     ...
   end

-  requiring(:id).passing(id: :posts_id).pass # creates examples for all member routes
+  requiring(:id).visiting_with(id: :posts_id).visit # creates examples for all member routes
-  remaining.pass # creates examples for all collection routes (:index and :new) end
+  remaining.visit # creates examples for all collection routes (:index and :new) end
 ```